 In one occasion, I was told that they are “stingless bees” (Trigona spp).
-FYI, Chinese calls it Mi Zai (蜜仔).
+FYI, they are locally known as Kelulut, and Chinese calls it Mi Zai (蜜仔).
 When stingless bees got agitated, they don’t sting.
 Instead, they secrete something sticky and make my hair stick together.
 I didn’t pay much attention to them, because they are so ordinary and abundant.

 One day I passed by a house in Kiau Nuluh Village and saw a few log, each with a small opening.

 Another closer look of the log.
 Actually they are hollow log (usually coconut trunk) for bee farming.
 The locals call this empty log “Gelodog”.

 However, to my surprise, they are not farming honey bees, they farm stingless bees instead.
 It was early in the morning and most villagers have gone to work in their plantation, so I could not turn to anyone for answer.
 I wonder why they rear such a small bee species.
 Aren’t larger honey bees more productive?

 Later I met a bee expert, Mr. Salim Tingek, who is one of the authors for the book “Honey Bees of Borneo”.
 He told me that the honey produced by stingless bee is sour and even bittern in taste, but its honey has better medical values, with functions still not being well-known to most researchers.